idleberg/sublime-drunken-php/README.md

 ### Prince Versions

-Named after the Prince Emulator in Douglas Coupland's [Microserfs](http://www.wired.com/wired/archive/2.01/microserfs.html), you can substitute any `to` with the number `2` and vice versa
+Named after the Prince Emulator in Douglas Coupland's [Microserfs](http://www.wired.com/wired/archive/2.01/microserfs.html), you can substitute any `to` with the number `2` and vice versa.

 Examples: